Curator ・ Researcher ・ Writer working across Japan and South Korea.

 She made ceramics using fragments from Nishinari before returning home.

 Kamagasaki and Tobita Shinchi are within walking distance of each other.
 But rather than seeing them simply as geographically adjacent, I think they need to be read together through the lenses of labor and sexuality.
-Tobita Shinchi was not only a space of sexual consumption, but may also have functioned as a place that offered contact, recognition, and a sense of welcome after a day of labor.
-In that sense, it can be seen as a mechanism of emotional and physical reproduction, enabling workers to return to the site of labor.
-The two districts, in this way, were intertwined within the labor system, complementing one another.
+Tobita Shinchi was not simply a site of sexual consumption; it likely functioned as a place that offered contact, recognition, and a sense of welcome after a day of labor.
+In this sense, it can be seen as a mechanism for the emotional and physical reproduction of labor power—a space that allowed workers to return, once again, to the conditions of work.
+In this way, the two districts were mutually implicated within the same labor system.

 Remains of the west gate wall in Tobita Shinchi.